Mermade/openapi-codegen/README.md

 ### Status of the template configurations

-The templates with a status have a working (if not necessarily tested) configuration in the **configs** directory.
+The local templates with a status have a working (if not necessarily tested) configuration in the **configs** directory.
+Contributions are welcomed from the community of new and updated configurations and template updates.

 <details>
 <summary>Click here to expand...</summary>